gabeklein/expressive-mvc/README.md

 ```
 <sup><a href="https://codesandbox.io/s/provider-example-5vvtr">View in CodeSandbox</a></sup>

-With the `expect` flag, tap will throw if chosen property is undefined at time of use.
+With the `expect` flag, tap will throw if chosen property is undefined at the time of use.
 This is useful because output is cast as non-nullable.
-This way, value may be destructured without assertions (or complaints from your linter).
+This way, values may be destructured without assertions (or complaints from your linter).

 <h4 id="method-tap"><code>.tag(id)</code> / <code>.tag(idFactory)</code></h4>

 Covered in a [later section](#concept-lifecycle), `tag` will also report lifecycle-events to its parent controller.
-An `id` argument is used to identify the source for such updates.
+An `id` argument is used to setup and identify the source of such updates.

 <br/>

 <h2 id="concept-consumer">Consumers</h2>

 Hooks are great, but not all components are functions.
 For those we have the `Consumer` component.
-This is also generic, and able to capture state for any Model passed to `of` prop.
+This is also generic, and able to capture state for any Model passed to its `of` prop.

 There are a number of options, to get info with or without a typical subscription.

 <h3 id="consumer-render">Render Function</h3>

 When a function is passed as a child, returned elements will replace the Consumer.
-The function recieves state as its first argument, and subscribed updates will trigger new renders.
+The function recieves its state as first argument, and subscribed updates will trigger new renders.

 > Note: If you spread in `props` directly, _all_ possible values will be subscribed to.